eabassey/pingo-k8s/README.md

 ## Installing Name Processor Microservice
 In this same directory, run `helm install name-processor name-processor -n pingo-dev --create-namespace` to install the name generator microservice into the kubernetes cluster under the `pingo-dev` namespace.
 You won't be able to access the service directly outside the cluster since there is no ingress gateway setup for it.
 But other microservices within the cluster can access it.
 ## Installing Telemetry
-Istio integrates nicely with several telemetry applications such as `Kiali`, `Prometheus`, `Grafana` and `Jaeger`.
-Inside the `istio-1.10.2` directory where you run the `istioctl`, run these:
-- `kubectl apply -f samples/addons`
-- `kubectl rollout status deployment/kiali -n istio-system` `Note that there might be some race conditions so if there are errors, try run the addon command again` Once done, you can access the dashboard using `istioctl dsahboard kiali`.
-To Run prometheus run `istioctl dashboard grafana` and access here ` http://localhost:3000/dashboard/db/istio-mesh-dashboard`.
-View individual service traffic going to `http://localhost:3000/dashboard/db/istio-service-dashboard`.
-View the workload dashboard going to `http://localhost:3000/dashboard/db/istio-workload-dashboard`

 ## Installing ArgoCD for CI/CD